odoo/documentation/legal/terms/online.rst

 Physical Security
 +++++++++++++++++

-The Odoo Online servers are hosted in several data centers worldwide, that must all satisfy with our minimum physical security criterions:
+The Twenty20 Online servers are hosted in several data centers worldwide, that must all satisfy with our minimum physical security criterions:
-- Physical access to the data center area where Odoo servers are located is restricted to data center technicians only
+- Physical access to the data center area where Twenty20 servers are located is restricted to data center technicians only
 - Security cameras are monitoring the data center locations

 Credit Cards Safety
 +++++++++++++++++++

-When you sign up for a paid Odoo Online subscription, we do not store your credit card information.
+When you sign up for a paid Twenty20 Online subscription, we do not store your credit card information.
 Your credit card information is only transmitted securely between you and our PCI-Compliant payment acquirers: Ingenico and Paypal (even for recurring subscriptions)